SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 ```

 Here, we declare `chars` as an array, and its reference is passed to the function `contain_any_characters`.
 Rust will drop `chars` at the end
 of the inner block, however matcher outlives the reference.
-Rust does not allow dangling references and hence it results in a compilation error.
+Rust does not allow dangling references and thus it results in a compilation error.

 ### Matcher composition